comet-toolkit/punpy/docs/content/punpy_standalone.rst

    prop=punpy.MCPropagation(10000) # Here the number is how
    # many MC samples will be generated

-   # Or if you have a measurement function that does not accept
+   # Or if you have a measurement function that accepts
    # higher dimensional arrays as argument:
-   prop=punpy.MCPropagation(10000,parallel_cores=1)
+   prop=punpy.MCPropagation(10000,parallel_cores=0)

    # Alternatively it is possible to use LPU methods to
    # propagate uncertainties